best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 Code with high readability is often referred to as 'clean code'.
 Clean code helps us understand a program faster, as it avoids points of confusion and ambiguity.

-The following sections will present some key aspects of writing clean code that are fairly widely applicable.
+The following sections set out some key aspects of writing clean code that are fairly widely applicable.
 That said, each individual programming language has idiomatic ways of writing code that are specific to its features.
 Additionally, each language usually has some form of accepted style guide.